jianxu42/E2E-Approval-Flow/README.md

 # E2E-Approval-Flow

-This is for verifying the approval flow from end to end.
+This verification aims to confirm the end-to-end approval process.

 Flow diagram
 ```mermaid